blabla1337/skf-flask/markdown/knowledge_base/149-knowledge_base--cryptographic_modules_must_fail_securely--.md

 **Description:**

-Whenever a cryptographic module does not fail securely this the device needs to be put in error state so it’s not useable anymore.
+Whenever a cryptographic module does not fail securely this the device needs to be put in error state so it&#39;s not useable anymore.

 **Solution:**